Why is Container Security Important? #

-• Use Official Images: Use official Docker images from trusted sources
+• Use Official Images: Use official Container images from trusted sources

-• Regular Updates: Keep Docker and images updated with the latest security patches
+• Regular Updates and Patch Management: Keep Docker Engine and container images up to date with security patches

-• Network Segmentation: Use Docker's network features to isolate containers
+• Network Segmentation: Use Docker’s network features (e.g., bridge, overlay) to isolate containers and limit lateral movement

 • Container Hardening: Configure and enforce security policies (e.g., Docker Bench Security)

-• Monitoring and Logging: Implement monitoring and logging to detect and respond to security incidents promptly
+• Observability: Implement monitoring, logging and tracing to detect and respond to security incidents promptly

-How can you run container as Non-Root User #
+How can you run a Container as Non-Root User? #

 • Avoid root user: Limit security risks by not running containers as root